A Link between Coding Theory and Cross-Validation with Applications: Introduction

+This paper is organized as follows.
 In Section~\ref{prelimsection}, we formalize the considered topics and connect them to the relevant concepts in theoretical statistics.
 In Section~\ref{codingsection}, we carry out the combinatorial analysis of LPOCV with the machinery of coding and graph theory.
-The potential of the results for designing new statistical tests is experimentally simulated in Section~\ref{simusection} and the paper is Concluded in Section~\ref{disc}.
+The potential of the results for designing new statistical tests is experimentally simulated in Section~\ref{simusection} and the paper is concluded in Section~\ref{disc}.